tahczeban/bikesharing/README.md

                                   FIGURE 9: Pie Chart for Rides by Gender

-predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly unknown gender (225,521)
+The pie chart in FIGURE: 9 clearly portrays predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly unknown gender (225,521)

 <img width="1440" alt="Usertype Usage" src="https://user-images.githubusercontent.com/90135381/152700152-ca07cc9b-80d8-4f44-b6ff-f65d884861e7.png">

                                    FIGURE 10: Bar Chart for Usertype Usage

-Thursday between 5-7 is peak ride-sharing time
 ______________
 ***SUMMARY***
 ______________

+In conclusion, as depicted above, it can be ascertained that of the 2,344,224 trips males predominated the bike-sharing service utilization.
 _____________________________________________________________________________________________________
 ***REFERENCES*** BSC, Google, StackOverflow, GitHub